DucManhPhan/DucManhPhan.github.io/_post_preparation/algorithm-data-structure/2020-06-25-leetcode-53-maximum-subarray.md

 <br>

-## Using Divide and Conquer algorithm
+## Using Divide and Conquer Algorithm

 Below is a solution template for the divide and conquer problems :
 - Define the base case(s).